Cultured Guru Logo

 How to Make Sourdough Biscuits with Discard

-For the biscuits to rise and be perfectly flaky, you must follow all the ingredients and instructions exactly.
+For the biscuits to be perfectly flaky, you must follow all the ingredients and instructions exactly.
 Please make sure you use fresh baking soda, too; it’s essential for the texture.
+I also want to note the importance of using frozen real butter, and my favorite butter is Maple Hill Organic 100% grass-fed butter.

 You can use a biscuit cutter to cut out the biscuits, but I use a mason jar or juice glass to cut them out, and it worked great.
+Another option is to cut the dough into square biscuits so you won’t have any of those not-so-perfect, re-rolled from scraps biscuits.

 Up close view of the layers in a flaky, golden baked sourdough biscuit